 Even if you aren’t anticipating your menstrual period, it is suggested that you come prepared for it.
 Sandwich size zip-lock bags can be used during the day and disposed of when you reach camp.
 [Brand name] o.b. tampons are 1/3 the size of regular tampons, tuck discreetly into pockets and have less paper wrapping.
 Many women also like bringing a small supply of baby wipes.

 Why are the 4-day trips so expensive?

-Yes, on the surface these trips seems expensive, but it includes the following transportation: bus from Las Vegas International airport to the North Las Vegas airport, charter flight to the Bar 10 Ranch on the North Rim, helicopter ride to the Canyon floor, 2 large rafts for 1 ½ days on the Colorado River in the Grand Canyon, jetboat out of the Canyon to South Cove on Lake Mead, bus return to Las Vegas where you are delivered to the Las Vegas International airport or a hotel of your choice along the Las Vegas Strip; plus while at the ranch it includes horseback riding, skeet shooting, an evening show, meals and lodging and while on the river all meals and camping equipment.
+Yes, on the surface these trips seems expensive, but it includes the following transportation: bus from the Desert Rose Resort to the airport, charter flight to the Bar 10 Ranch on the North Rim, helicopter ride to the Canyon floor, 2 large rafts for the days on the Colorado River in the Grand Canyon, jet boat out of the Canyon to Pearce Ferry on Lake Mead, bus return to Las Vegas where you are delivered to the Las Vegas International airport or the Desert Rose Resort.
+That’s a lot of modes of travel!
+Plus while at the ranch it includes horseback riding, skeet shooting, an evening show, meals and lodging and while on the river all meals and camping equipment.
 Additionally, Canyon Ministries provides someone to present a Biblical perspective of the Canyon and it is still less expensive than if you were to book directly with the outfitter.